Susan Steggall Home Susan Steggall

 While I did have reservations about the wisdom (or folly?) of translating into someone else’s language (as Diego Marani writes in ‘The Interpreter’, his latest book: ‘Languages are like toothbrushes: the only one you should put into your mouth is your own’), I did it in the spirit of communication to share the record of my children’s formative years with the French parents of their peers.
 Several friends said: ‘Oh but, Susan, when we read your book, ‘Sydney-en-Chablais’ we hear you speaking’.
 At its most fundamental language is how we communicate with others so I guess I’m happy with that.

-www.steggalls.com for details about both books.
+www.steggalls.com for details about all books.